tangentsoft/pidp8i/CONTRIBUTING.md

 ## <a id="gda"></a> Getting Developer Access

-We are pretty open about giving developer access to someone who’s provided at least one good, substantial [patch](#patches) to the software.
+We’re pretty open about giving developer access to someone who’s provided at least one good, substantial [patch](#patches) to the software.
 If we’ve accepted one of your patches, just ask for a developer account [on the forum][pfor].